 “You have heard that it was said, ‘You shall not commit adultery.’
 But I say to you that everyone who looks at a woman with lustful intent has already committed adultery with her in his heart.
 If your right eye causes you to sin, tear it out and throw it away.
 For it is better that you lose one of your members than that your whole body be thrown into hell.
 And if your right hand causes you to sin, cut it off and throw it away.
 For it is better that you lose one of your members than that your whole body go into hell.

-Here Jesus launches into a bit of hyperbolae with His admonitions in v 29-30 to self-mutilate yourself if the mutilated member is causing you to sin.
-Given His style of exhortation, few Biblical scholars consider Jesus to be literally admonishing His hearers to multilate themselves.
+Here Jesus launches into a bit of hyperbola with His admonitions in v 29-30 to self-mutilate yourself if the mutilated member is causing you to sin.
+Given His style of exhortation, few Biblical scholars consider Jesus to be literally admonishing His hearers to mutilate themselves.
 But His message couldn’t have been expressed any more clearly: “Don’t submit to sin, and don’t allow yourself excuses for that sin.”

 Love Your Enemies – Mt 5:43-48